stoltene2/blog/site/posts/2019-01-22-reflections-on-dependent-type-theory-with-the-little-typer-part-1/index.markdown

 ~~~

 The `base` case of `factorial` needs to return `1` when its `target`
 is `0`.
 We can deduce that `X = Nat` in the above definition.
-Here is our Claim and Definition of factorial.
+Here is our Claim and Definition of factorial with the substitution `X = Nat`.
+When this is done automatically by a type-checker it is called [Unification](https://en.wikipedia.org/wiki/Unification_(computer_science)).

-[^1]: This is defined in the top down order and contains some work up to this point.

 ~~~ {.lisp .html}
 (claim factorial